A Data Nerd's view on AI, Machine learning and the Internet of Things

 Being a “Data Scientist” Is As Much About IT As It Is Analysis by Carla Gentry, aka @Data_nerd

 IBM defines the data scientist as -> A data scientist represents an evolution from the business or data analyst role.
+Data scientists of today don’t just crunch numbers; they view the universe as one large data set and work to decipher relationships in the data.

 The formal training is similar, with a solid foundation typically in computer science and applications, modeling, statistics, analytics and math.
 What sets the data scientist apart is strong business acumen, coupled with the ability to communicate findings to both business and IT leaders in a way that can influence how an organization approaches a business challenge.